richelbilderbeek/city_of_thieves/Article/README.md

 It isn't 'short-sighted', so it won't do a certain action if that action gives him a reward but there aren't any good moves afterwards.
 ![](Q-Learning_1.jpg)

+[RJCB: I enjoy this figure!
+Also what the values on nodes and the values next to the edges are]

 It does this because of a special formula:
 ![](Q-Learning_2.png)

+[RJCB: This is great!
+Even with coloring around the elements!
+Describe what the Q value is and connect it to the figure, for example, describe on (node + action)'s Q value in detail.
+How will you set alpha?
+Could you elaborate on the newly arrived 'Discount rate', e.g. what it is and how it will be set and/or change?
+Describe what is that maxQ thingie :+1:]

-The rewards are values between -1 and 1.
-The tricky part is assigning the rewards.
+The rewards are values between -1 and 1 [RJCB: For figure 1, using values for zero (always die) to 1.0 (win the game) would probably be more natural.
+Feel free to ignore this though :+1:].
+The tricky part is assigning the rewards [RJCB: the rewards at the nodes, and/or at the edges?].
 What do you define as a good move?
 I think the reward should be a small negative reward if the action didn't result in a condition loss, but also not resulted in acquiring a good item.